top of page

 The most widely used genealogy book format is known as Register Style.

 In this style, you write a brief paragraph for each family member.
-The paragraph includes details about a person's dates and places for their birth or baptism, marriage, death, and/or burial.
+The paragraph includes details about a person's dates and places for birth or baptism, marriage, death, and/or burial.
 The paragraph might also identify the person's parents, spouse(s), and child(ren).
 All of these items are linked to proper source citations.

 While this format earns many awards from groups such as the National Genealogical Society, does the average reader like this approach?